OldManUmby/Sundered-Shadows/Manuscript/05-Introduction.md

 A tabletop roleplaying game (TTRPG or RPG) is a collaborative storytelling pastime involving a playgroup of at least two players, though more players are typical.
 Together, this group plays through adventures in a fictional setting similar to a novel, TV series, or movie.

+## Who Plays What?

-The players are responsible for the actions of the protagonist or player characters (PCs), the heroes trying to survive and thrive during the adventures.
-However, one of the players serves as the gamemaster (GM), whose sole job is to create and manage the adventures, plus narrate the actions of the protagonists or non-player characters (NPCs).
+The players are responsible for the actions of the protagonist - a.k.a. player characters (PCs), the heroes trying to survive and thrive during the adventures.
+However, one of the players serves as the gamemaster (GM), whose sole job is to create and manage the adventures, plus narrate the actions of the protagonists - a.k.a. non-player characters (NPCs).

-The gamemaster's job is to create the adventures, but it's everyone's job to create an atmosphere of fun.
-Together, the gamemaster and the players genuinely co-write the ongoing storyline from each person's (or character's) perspective.
+Although it's the gamemaster's job to create the adventures, it's everyone's job to create an atmosphere of fun.
+Together, the gamemaster and the players genuinely co-write the ongoing storyline from each person's - or character's - point of view.

 ## What is Sundered Shadows?